Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Introduction

 We start with describing $\mathcal{A}$ in more detail.
 Fix the color set $\Gamma$.
 The edges of $G=(V,E)$ arrive in some order $e_1,e_2,...$ and so on.
 At all points during the algorithm, for each vertex $v$, the \emph{free set at $v$} is the set of colors not yet used to color an edge incident on $v$.
 The free set of $v$ when edge $e_i$ arrives is denoted $F_{i-1}(v)$.
 When edge $e_i = (u,v)$ arrives, algorithm $\mathcal{A}$ uniformly chooses a color $c$ from $F_{i-1}(u) \cap F_{i-1}(v)$ and colors $e_i$ with that color.
 If $F_{i-1}(u) \cap F_{i-1}(v) = \emptyset$ when $e_i$ arrives then $e_i$ is left uncolored and the algorithm continues.
 In this case the algorithm is said to \emph{fail on $e_i$}.

 As mentioned in the introduction, this algorithm was previously analyzed for trees.
-We give a proof of this for completeness, since the tree case gives intuition for our proof strategy for general graphs.
+Since the tree case gives intuition for our proof strategy for general graphs, we give a proof of this theorem for completeness.